 - boosts immune system

-- reduces risk of cancer
+- reduces the risk of cancer

 - Tannins